xJREB/ms-scenario-evaluation/README.md

 ![Domain Model](_docs/method/img/meta-model.png)

 For more information on the scenario-based method and its evaluation, see the [\_docs](_docs) folder.
+To illustrate the method, an example system with scenarios is also part of the tool.
 The tool consists of three main components, namely a RESTful API implemented with Node.js (see `api` folder), a MongoDB for data persistence, and a web-based frontend for end-user access implemented with Vue.js (see `frontend` folder).

 ## Quick Start Guide